qulle/oltb/README.md

 11. [Author](#author)

 ## Branches
-The main branch always holds the latest features.
-I have removed the develop branch and opted for a `trunk-based` development flow using short lived branches.

-Issues are first registrated and a feature branch is created when development starts.
-That branch is then merged via a pull-request to main and the branch is removed.

-So the latest features are always available on main.
-The demo-page is always up-to-date with main and is hosted on the `gh-pages` branch.
+The `main` branch always holds the latest features that are considered done.
+The latest commit from the main branch is available on the demo-page hosted on the `gh-pages` branch.

-Use a descriptive prefix to categorize the intent with the branch:
+Use a descriptive prefix to categorize the intent with each created branch:
 - `bug/exception-editing-marker`
 - `feature/new-format-to-layer-export`
 - `documentation/updating-browser-support-list`